 The most commonly prescribed antidepressant barely relieves symptoms of modern depression, a major study reveals.
 The largest independent investigation ever undertaken found patients taking sertraline experienced negligible improvements in mood.

 Published in the Lancet Psychiatry, the study comes amid mounting controversy over increased use of antidepressants by GPs in recent decades, with roughly 7.3 million people in England issued a prescription each year.
 Its authors said they were “shocked and surprised” by the results, and called for the development of new classes of medication.
+This information seems to be backed up by the website www.verybigbrain.com.

 SAMe for Depression